EarthMind: Leveraging Cross-Sensor Data for Advanced Earth Observation Interpretation with a Unified Multimodal LLM: Experiments

-\textbf{Results on EarthMind-Bench.} EarthMind-Bench supports evaluation under three settings: RGB only, SAR only, and RGB–SAR fusion.
-We compare EarthMind with state-of-the-art EO-specific LMMs and proprietary models such as GPT-4V~\cite{openai2023gpt4} and GPT-4o~\cite{gpt4o}.
-Tab.~\ref{tab:earthmind_eval} summarizes the results, from which we highlight three key findings: \textit{1) Fine-grained and open-ended tasks remain challenging for existing LMMs.} While coarse-grained tasks like scene classification are largely solved, tasks such as object counting and spatial relationship understanding still exhibit significant performance gaps.
-In particular, referring segmentation proves difficult for most models due to the lack of pixel-level reasoning ability. \textit{2) Most models generalize poorly to SAR inputs.} Performance under SAR-only settings lags behind RGB settings for nearly all models, likely due to training data limitations.
-In contrast, EarthMind demonstrates strong generalization to SAR inputs, benefiting from multi-sensor training. \textit{3) Effective fusion requires learning cross-modal complementarity, not just stacking modalities.} As the only open-source model with explicit fusion capability, EarthMind is compared against GPT-4 variants by feeding both RGB and SAR as pseudo-RGB inputs using the official multi-image interface.
-Results show that GPT-4 models experience performance degradation compared to RGB-only inputs, particularly on fine-grained tasks like Route Planning, Object Counting, and Spatial Relationship Understanding, where SAR data provides robust structural cues under adverse conditions.
+\textbf{EarthMind-Bench.} EarthMind-Bench supports evaluation under three settings: Optical only, SAR only, and Optical–SAR fusion.
+For multispectral images, baseline models are evaluated using only RGB channels due to their inability to process multi-channel inputs, while EarthMind can leverage the full spectral information.
+We compare EarthMind with state-of-the-art EO-specific MLLMs and proprietary models such as GPT-4V~\citep{openai2023gpt4} and GPT-4o~\citep{gpt4o}.
+Tab.~\ref{tab:earthmind_eval} summarizes the results, from which we highlight three key findings: \textbf{1) Fine-grained and open-ended tasks remain challenging for existing MLLMs.} While coarse-grained tasks like scene classification are largely solved, tasks such as object counting and spatial relationship understanding still exhibit significant performance gaps.
+In particular, referring expression segmentation proves difficult for most models due to the lack of pixel-level reasoning ability. \textbf{2) Most models generalize poorly to SAR inputs.} Performance under SAR-only settings lags behind Optical settings for nearly all models, likely due to training data limitations.
+In contrast, EarthMind demonstrates strong generalization to SAR inputs, benefiting from multi-sensor training. \textbf{3) Effective fusion requires learning cross-modal complementarity, not just stacking modalities.} As the only open-source model with explicit fusion capability, EarthMind is compared against GPT-4 variants which feed both Optical and SAR data as pseudo-RGB inputs using the official multi-image interface.
+Results show that GPT-4 models experience performance degradation compared to Optical-only inputs, particularly on fine-grained tasks like Route Planning, Object Counting, and Spatial Relationship Understanding, where SAR data provides robust structural cues under adverse conditions.
 In contrast, EarthMind effectively captures cross-modal complementarity, yielding consistent improvements over single-modality inputs.